-There are a total of one hundred and three (103) business cases.
-The Property Tax business cases can be found in Appendix G, Water business cases in Appendix H, and Wastewater and Treatment business cases in Appendix I. Summaries of all the presented business cases can also be found in each respective budget section of this document.
+The Property Tax business cases can be found in Appendix G, Water business cases in Appendix H, and Wastewater and Treatment business cases in Appendix I. A reconciliation of cases approved, amended, and not approved can be found in each of the Property Tax, Water, and Wastewater and Treatment Budget sections of this document respectively.